elislade/ChipperAI/README.md

 # ChipperAI

 ChipperAI is a audio request and response scripting system built with swift.
-It's a simple abstraction around speach synthesis, microphone sessions, and speach recognition to establish a faux scripted AI interaction.
+It's a simple abstraction around speech synthesis, microphone sessions, and speech recognition to establish a faux scripted AI interaction.

 It's built on simple protocols which allow different components to be changed without changing the underlaying scripted interactions.